-How to prevent a Linux system user from loggin into the system
+How to prevent a Linux system user from logging into the system

 usermod -s /bin/false otheruser